Graphic: King Air B360 on the tarmac

 “Late last year we entered into a new 10-year inter-hospital transfer partnership with the Queensland Government, ensuring another decade of aeromedical care for the state.

-“The Beechcraft King Air 360 aircraft will form a key part of our 10-year aircraft replacement strategy, which will ultimately ensure we can continue to deliver world-class aeromedical retrievals and healthcare to regional, rural and remote Queenslanders.”
+“The Beechcraft King Air 360 aircraft will form a key part of our 10-year aircraft replacement strategy, which ultimately ensures we can continue to deliver world-class aeromedical retrievals and healthcare to regional, rural and remote Queenslanders.”

 The Beechcraft King Air 360 is designed and manufactured by Textron Aviation Inc., a Textron Inc. Company.